downloads | documentation | faq | getting help | mailing lists | licenses | wiki | reporting bugs | php.net sites | conferences | my php.net

 Valor Retornado

-Retorna TRUE se o arquivo ou diretório especificado por filename existe e pode ser lido, FALSE do contrário.
+Retorna true se o arquivo ou diretório especificado por filename existe e pode ser lido, false do contrário.

 Exemplos